 Our local school Board also holds membership in the Capital Area School Boards Association which holds six to seven dinner meetings annually which include a program of interest.
 These are not mandatory but are encouraged.

-All newly elected Board members are required to participate in a six-hour fiscal oversight training workshop.
-Board members usually have the option of attending a full day, two part-days, or participating on-line.
+All newly elected Board members are required to participate in two new Board member trainings, one on fiscal oversight and one on governance.
+Board members usually have the option of attending one full day training, two part-days, or participating on-line.
 There is no cost to the Board members for this training.

 Strategic Plan and District Initiatives